visnudeva/blupr/README.md

 # blupr &nbsp; [![bluebuild build badge](https://github.com/visnudeva/blupr/actions/workflows/build.yml/badge.svg)](https://github.com/visnudeva/blupr/actions/workflows/build.yml)

-**At the moment it is a work in progress. (alpha stage)**

-I want to make a simple, riced but snappy Atomic/immutable Linux distro with Hyprland as a window manager, based on Ublue just like Wayblue but more eye candy and focused on hyprland because this window manager really deserves its own distro.
+A functional but not yet finalised, simple, riced and snappy Atomic/immutable Linux distro with Hyprland as a window manager, based on Ublue and focused on hyprland because this window manager really deserves its own distro.
 It is mainly for personal use, but anyone is also welcome to use it.

+at the first login (gdm) choose hyprland as a the desktop environment otherwise it will boot on Gnome which is also functional.

 ## Main Keybindings